South Africa Family Safari with Teenagers

 A typical camp breakfast might be toast with spreads, cereal, something hot such as eggs or pancakes, as well as tea and coffee.
 Lunch is almost always a sandwich with healthy salad and assorted fillings, sometimes with fruit to follow.
 On occasion there will be the opportunity to buy your lunch to allow you try the local cuisine or provide some variety to sandwiches.
 Dinner might be a BBQ, rice dish or pasta dish and there is always the chance to try some African food such as ugali and stew.

-Clean drinking water is provided and can be accessed at all times.
+Clean drinking water is provided on your overland truck and can be accessed at all times.
 Your crew will use this to cook and provide cordial at meal times.
 Please do not hesitate to use this water to minimise the consumption of plastic water bottles.
 Soft drinks and alcoholic beverages are not part of included meals.

 One thing is sure - you definitely won't go hungry or lose weight on your safari!
 When you aren't camping you will have the freedom to decide where, what and with whom you eat.